shelleywong/CSCI211-Course-Materials/Labs/lab07.md

 ## Testing

-Check your results against the three test cases that are available in your 211-starter-pack/211/lab07_dstack/tests directory.
+Check your results against the three test cases that are available in your CSCI211 starter-repo `211/lab07_dstack/tests` directory.

 ## Lab 07 Submissions